Car Collector International

 Interior, trim and Clio V6-specific parts scarcity

 Both Phases use Clio V6-specific interior trim (bespoke seats with prominent side bolsters, unique door cards, model-specific instrument cluster).
 Replacement parts are increasingly hard to source and are Renault Classic / Renault Sport parts-network dependent — some items are NLA new and are only available via breakers or reproduction.
-Inspect Alcantara / leather bolster wear (driver's side seat particularly), headliner sag on cars stored hot, dash-top cracking on cars stored in sunlight and function of the air-conditioning (Phase 2 was fitted as standard per Wikipedia, fetched).
-Original steering wheels, gear knobs and door cards command an increasing premium at review date; a car with all original trim in serviceable condition is materially more valuable than one with retrimmed or replaced items.
+Inspect Alcantara / leather bolster wear (driver's side seat particularly), headliner sag on cars stored hot, dash-top cracking on cars stored in sunlight and function of the air-conditioning (Phase 2 was fitted as standard).
+Original steering wheels, gear knobs and door cards command an increasing premium; a car with all original trim in serviceable condition is materially more valuable than one with retrimmed or replaced items.

 Trophy race car authentication — chassis numbering and provenance